 “Stories tend to be more predictable and employ familiar ideas, and expository essays more likely include unfamiliar content and require more strategic reading,” he explains.

 My experience is the same.
-I really enjoy fiction books on audio, and even then there are certain genres that seem to have an edge.
-Some genres I especially like on audio are mysteries, thrillers, and some some literary fiction.
+I really enjoy fiction books on audio, and even then, there are certain genres that seem to have an edge.
+Some genres I especially like on audio are mysteries, thrillers, and some literary fiction.
 Slow-burn literary fiction does not work as well on audio because it may not hold your attention.

 It also depends on the audiobook narrator.
 In many cases, the narrator’s voice is perfect for the book, and sometimes it doesn’t quite work.